Skip to content

 When to Rent: Cebu's Seasonal Timing

-Two windows of the year reshape the Cebu rental experience, and most newcomers don't know about either until they've booked flights.
+Two windows of the year change how renting in Cebu works, and most newcomers don't find out until after they've booked flights.

 The Rental Timeline: Week by Week